robcarver17/pysystemtrade/docs/production.md

 #### Create orders

-Orders will normally be created by run_strategy_order_generator or by run_stack_handler, but sometimes its useful to do these manually.
+Orders will normally be created by run_strategy_order_generator or by run_stack_handler, but sometimes it's useful to do these manually.

 ##### Spawn contract orders from instrument orders

 If the stack handler is running it will periodically check for new instrument orders, and then create child contract orders.
-However you can do this manually.
+However, you can do this manually.
 Use case for this might be debugging, or if you don't trust the stack handler and want to do everything step by step, or if you're trading manually (in which case the stack handler won't be running).

 ##### Create force roll contract orders

 If an instrument is in a Force or Force Outright roll status (see [rolling](#interactively-roll-adjusted-prices)), then the stack handler will, at the start of day, create new roll orders (consisting of a parent instrument order that is an intramarket spread, allocated to the phantom 'rolling' strategy, and a child contract order).
-However you can do this manually.
+However, you can do this manually.
 Use case for this might be debugging, or if you don't trust the stack handler and want to do everything step by step, or if you're trading manually (in which case the stack handler won't be running).

 ##### Create (and try to execute...)
 IB broker orders

 If the stack handler is running it will periodically check for contract orders that aren't completely filled, and generate broker orders that it will submit to the broker and then pass to an algo to manage the execution.
-However you can do this manually.
+However, you can do this manually.
 Use case for this might be debugging, or if you don't trust the stack handler and want to do everything step by step.

 ##### Balance trade: Create a series of trades and immediately fill them (not actually executed)

 Ordinarily the stack handler will pick up on any fills, and act accordingly.
-However there are times when this might not happen.
+However, there are times when this might not happen.
 If a position is closed by IB because it is close to expiry, or you submit a manual trade on another platform, or if the stack handler crashes after submitting the order but executing the fill... the possibilities are endless.
-Anyway, this is a serious problem because the positions you actually have (in the brokers records) won't be reflected in the position database which will be reported in the [reconcile report](#reconcile-report)) - a condition which, when detected, will lock the instrument so it can't be traded until the problem is solved.
+Anyway, this is a serious problem because the positions you actually have (in the brokers records) won't be reflected in the position database which will be reported in the [reconcile report](#reconcile-report) - a condition which, when detected, will lock the instrument, so it can't be traded until the problem is solved.
 Less seriously, you'll be missing the trade from your historic trade database.

 To get round this you should submit a balance trade, which will ripple through the databases like a normal trade, but won't actually be sent to the broker for execution; thus replacing the missing trade.

 ##### Balance instrument trade: Create a trade just at the strategy level and fill (not actually executed)

 Ordinarily the strategy level positions (for instruments, per strategy, summed across contracts) should match the contract level positions (for instruments and contracts, summed across strategies).
-However if for some reason an order goes astray you will end up with a mismatch (which will be reported in the [reconcile report](#reconcile-report)).
+However, if for some reason an order goes astray you will end up with a mismatch (which will be reported in the [reconcile report](#reconcile-report)).
 To solve this you can submit an order just at the strategy level (not allocated to a specific contract) which will solve the problem but isn't actually executed.

 ##### Manual trade: Create a series of trades to be executed

 Normally run_strategy_order_generator creates all the trades you should need, but sometimes you might want to generate a manual trade.
-This could be for testing, because you urgently want to close a position (which you ought to do with an [override](#trade-control--override)), or because something has gone wrong with the roll process and you're stuck in a contract that the system won't automatically close.
+This could be for testing, because you urgently want to close a position (which you ought to do with an [override](#trade-control--override)), or because something has gone wrong with the roll process, and you're stuck in a contract that the system won't automatically close.

 Manual trades are not the same as balance trades: they will actually go to the broker for execution!